 This sentence should tell the generative AI exactly what kind of format you would like to see your output in.
 This may be things like paragraph form, table, bulleted list, poem, or may include things like word limit or length.

-This are some extra tips you may add to your conversation with the generative AI tool you are using to create even better responses.
-If you are starting a conversation, you may want to tell the generative AI to ignore everything you've talked about before and start the conversation with a fresh start.
-You may also ask the generative AI to ask you follow up questions that it needs to understand before providing its response to you.
-You can also ask the generative AI tool to explain its thinking or show its work when giving you an answer, so you can see the final answer, but also where it came up with the answer.
+Ask the generative AI tool to explain its thinking or show its work when giving you an answer, so you can see the final answer, but also where it came up with the answer.
 You can follow this path to see if it is accurate or not, or where it may have gone in a direction you did not anticipate.

 Try talking into your AI tool instead of typing.
 Most AI tools now have the option to use your microphone to talk directly into the tool instead of typing your entire prompt.
-Most people provide more detail and context in a request that is spoken than a request that is written out.
+Most people provide more detail and context in a request that is spoken than a request that is typed.
 This is also a great way to make sure you are having a conversation with the AI tool which includes a back and forth flow of information from both sides.

 Ask questions in complete sentences.
 Unlike a Google search, you should not be typing only keywords.
 Generative AI models are built to have a conversation, so ask questions as if you were talking to a person, not a computer.

 Provide context around the question you are asking.
 The AI does not have any context or background information to what you are asking about.
-You must provide any specific information you want to be included, a description of who your audience is, and who the AI should be writing in the style of, as well as the ideal format you want the output to be like.
+You must provide any specific information you want to be included, a description of who your audience is, and who the AI should be creating in the style of, as well as the ideal format you want the output to be like.
 For example, you may suggest the output is written in formal tone, informal tone, or in academic language, etc. depending on what you are looking for from the tool.

 Continue to refine your results.
 Remember, that the AI will remember everything that you’ve told it within the given conversation.
 So that means if the first response you get is not quite what you were looking for, keep asking questions or giving more detailed instructions about how you want the output to look.
 The more time you spend in a conversation, the better you will be able to receive helpful information.